 1/4 teaspoon ground cloves

-1 teaspoon red chilli powder (or paprika for a milder version)
+1 teaspoon red chili powder (or paprika for a milder version)

 1/4 cup tomato paste